 In a WTO dispute initiated in September 2011, the United States challenged China's imposition of AD and CVD duties on U.S. poultry products or "broiler parts."
 Broiler parts are essentially chicken products, with a few exceptions such as live chickens and cooked and canned chicken.
-Many of the alleged WTOinconsistent practices in this dispute paralleled those alleged in the ongoing GOES dispute.
 Consultations were held in October 2011 but were unsuccessful in resolving the dispute.